arghac14/GLUG/README.md

 # GNX-NSEC
-Official site for Linux User Group of NSEC.
+Official site for Linux User Group(GNX) of NSEC.